 - Check when you can register: Registration windows open based on credits earned (not including in-progress courses).
 To check your registration window: log into e-Services and click on Courses & Registration and select Registration Window.
 (Make sure you are looking at the correct semester.

-On or after April 4 Returning students with 30+ earned credits through Summer 2021; Veterans/FTA/PTA/ACCS/TRIO/returning MANE students may register for nursing and general ed courses; new MANE students may register for general ed courses only; new MANE students will register for NURS courses after nursing program orientation On or after April 5 Returning students with 15+ earned credits through Summer 2021 On or after April 6 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after April 7 PSEO students-first semester PSEO students must register with Advisor assistance during their orientation session; after their first semester, PSEO students can register online after turning in the PSEO state form On or after April 8 Open registration
+On or after April 4 Returning students with 30+ earned credits through Fall 2021; Veterans/FTA/PTA/ACCS/TRIO/returning MANE students may register for nursing and general ed courses; new MANE students may register for general ed courses only; new MANE students will register for NURS courses after nursing program orientation On or after April 5 Returning students with 15+ earned credits through Summer 2021 On or after April 6 Currently enrolled students with 0 earned credits or recently admitted students who have completed placement testing and orientation On or after April 7 PSEO students-first semester PSEO students must register with Advisor assistance during their orientation session; after their first semester, PSEO students can register online after turning in the PSEO state form On or after April 8 Open registration

 - You are responsible for your registration, including the financial and academic consequences that result from your schedule